 So imho there’s no use for other options until tilt trays’ processing speed isn’t raised.

-Or has anybody else any idea? @Stu Could you provide a screenshot?
-I’m surprised you made it working…
+@Stu Could you provide a screenshot?
+I’m surprised you made it working… :wink: